foundry-rs/starknet-foundry/docs/src/appendix/forge-library/deserialize_json.md

 > ⚠️ **Warning**
 >
->  JSON object is an unordered data, we had to somehow give it order.
-Therefore, the values in the array are sorted alphabetically by JSON key.
+>  JSON object is an unordered data.
+To give it an order, the values in the array are sorted alphabetically by JSON key.
 That means that in order to decode the JSON object correctly, you will need to define attributes of the struct with types that correspond to the values of the alphabetical order of the keys of the JSON.
 ```rust
 use option::OptionTrait;
 use serde::Serde;